kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< feature-state for_k8s_version="v1.28" state="alpha" >}}

 {{< note >}}
-You can only enable `PodReplacementPolicy` for Jobs if you set `JobPodReplacementPolicy`[feature gate](/docs/reference/command-line-tools-reference/feature-gates/) to true.
+You can only set `podReplacementPolicy` on Jobs if you enable the `JobPodReplacementPolicy` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).
 {{< /note >}}

 By default, the Job controller recreates pods as soon they are either failed or terminating (have a deletion timestamp).